 Also do this with fringe information that is connected with your brand but isn’t a direct match.
 It’s so much easier to say “here’s an article about pilates” from an instructor that you follow than it is to be an herbal company writing about pilates.

-How do you stay inspired?
+How do you create consistent content?
 Tell me in the comments!